jonathonherbert/prosemirror-collab-playground/README.md

 I have questions:

-- does the selection need a version, too?
-Probably – at the moment, every user's selection is written into the plugin state when one changes, which is inefficient.
 - should the selection state be managed by a separate service?
 This appears to be the approach taken by the [NYT](https://open.nytimes.com/we-built-collaborative-editing-for-our-newsrooms-cms-here-s-how-415618a3ec49), as the cursor has different requirements and constraints (it doesn't need to be persisted; it does need to be cleaned up when the corresponding editor quits)
 - how might we store the steps associated with editing to enable a 'track changes' or editing history approach?

 Also todos:

-- There are synchronisation problems between cursor and edit states during editing that eventually resolve, fix 'em.
+- The selection need a version, too, to avoid dictating incorrect selection states; in addition, at the moment, every user's selection is written into the plugin state when one changes, which is inefficient and resolved by only returning selection updates as they're needed.
+This is spiked in the plugin state but the bug is still not resolved.
 - Handle caret stacking so multiple carets at the same position aren't hidden
 - CSS fanciness to only show usernames when necessary